Alaudin: Plot

-Alaudin (Prabhu Deva) is a slum man and orphan with a golden heart who fights against injustice faced by his fellow slum dwellers.
+Alaudin is a slum man and orphan with a golden heart who fights against injustice faced by his fellow slum dwellers.
 The people of Alli Kuppam bring him up.
 To fulfil the day-to-day needs of the poor, Alaudin decides to steal from rich people.
-His main enemy is the scheming and powerful Gangadhar (Raghuvaran).
+His main enemy is the scheming and powerful Gangadhar.
 During one of his attempts to steal in Gangadhar's house, Alaudin witnesses a murder committed by Gangadhar and gets some implicating evidence: a blood-soaked knife and a cut right thumb of Gangadhar.
 He cleverly uses this situation and starts blackmailing Gangadhar to accomplish all of Alli Kuppam's needs.
 Gangadhar becomes his golden goose, his magic lamp, which does his every proposition.
-Preethi (Ashima Bhalla) is Gangadhar's manager's daughter, and she falls for Alaudin.
+Preethi is Gangadhar's manager's daughter, and she falls for Alaudin.
 All efforts to catch Alaudin fail.
 In the final move, Gangadhar plans carefully, traps Alaudin, and shoots him at point-blank range.
 A chance look at the chain worn by Alaudin brings the necessary twist to the story.
 To his shock, Gangadhar realizes Alaudin is his son who was mistaken to be murdered 25 years ago.
 The saved Alaudin refuses to accept his father's request to stay back with him and makes a promise that he should not reveal the secret to anyone and that he wants to go back to the Kuppam.